 Use Gmail/Outlook rules for filing, archiving, or forwarding

-Use Fyxer rules for categorization and prioritization only
+Use Fyxer rules for categorization and prioritization

 This keeps things clean and predictable.